pippinbarr/cart253-2018/modules/graphics-displaying-text/graphics-displaying-text.md

 ## `loadFont()`

-- We can also load fonts from font files in our project
+- We can also load fonts from font files in our project if we have them
 - The formats accepted are `.ttf` and `.otf`

 ```javascript